 A Top-Ranked Master's Degree for Sport Business & Administration

-This 12-month program features a convenient online delivery, and is one of the nation’s strongest of its kind.
-You’ll study sport finance, program management, marketing, law, events & facilities, fundraising & development, and current issues in the sport industry.
+This 12-month master's degree features a convenient online delivery, and is one of the nation’s most highly-regarded programs.
+In the Sport and Exercise Science MS – Sport Administration Concentration, you’ll study sport finance, program management, marketing, law, events & facilities, fundraising & development, and current issues in the sport industry.

 - Discover new resources and expand your networking contacts